microsoft/mdatp-devicecontrol/README.md

 # Device Control

-This repository contains [tools](python/README.md) and examples for [Microsoft Defender for Endpoint Device Control for Windows](windows/README.md) and [Microsoft Defender for Endpoint Device Control for Mac](macOS/README.md)
+This repository contains samples and resources for [Microsoft Defender for Endpoint Device Control for Windows](windows/README.md) and [Microsoft Defender for Endpoint Device Control for Mac](macOS/README.md)

+The repository also contains [tools](python/README.md) for migrating, upgrading and documenting device control policies.

 ## Contributing